Cray-HPE/docs-csm/operations/firmware/FAS_Recipes.md

 ### Update Non-Compute Nodes (NCNs)

 NCNs are compute blades.
 The current NCNs in use are manufactured by Gigabyte or HPE.
-Use the `NodeBMC` examples in this section updating NCN firmware, and include the `xname` parameter as part of the `stateComponentFilter` to target **ONLY** the xnames that have been separately identified as NCNs.
+Use the `NodeBMC` examples in this section when updating NCN firmware.
+Include the `xname` parameter as part of the `stateComponentFilter` to target **ONLY** the xnames that have been separately identified as NCNs.

-Updating more than one NCN at a time **MAY** cause system instability.
-Be sure to follow the correct process for updating NCN; FAS accepts no responbility for updates that do not follow the correct process.
-Firmware updates have the capacity to harm the system; follow the appropriate guides.
+**WARNING:** Updating more than one NCN at a time **MAY** cause system instability.
+Be sure to follow the correct process for updating NCNs.
+Firmware updates have the capacity to harm the system.